TBD54566975/did-dht/spec/spec.md

 #### Create

-To create a `did:dht`, the process is as follows:
+To create a `did:dht` document, the process is as follows:

 1. Generate an [[ref:Ed25519]] keypair and encode the public key using the format provided in the [format section](#format).